Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Page-Operations/Page-Operations.md

 - `multi-page-layout`: This functionality allows users to create a layout involving multiple pages of a PDF.

 - `scale-pages`: This feature enables users to adjust the scale of pages in a PDF document.

-- `auto-split-pdfs`: This allows a user to insert physical divider pages between their documents in their scanner to allow S-PDF to auto separate them
+Pick a target page size (A0-A6, Letter, Legal, or Keep Original Size) and a scale factor for the content.
+A **Page Orientation** option (Portrait or Landscape) lets you apply the chosen page size in either orientation - for example A4 rotated to landscape.
+Orientation does not apply when "Keep Original Size" is selected.

 - `adjust-contrast`: Lets the user adjust the contrast, brightness and saturation